 The mini-grant program provides a $500 mini-grant to a school in each of the four South Carolina Farm Bureau districts for teachers who qualify through an application process.

-Teachers must design a project that includes production agriculture crops and/or activities related to successfully growing and producing food or fiber.
+Teachers must design a project that includes production agriculture crops and/or activities related to successfully growing and producing food or fiber (in-person and virtual projects accepted).
 Examples: wheat, corn, oats, peanuts, cotton, fruits, vegetables, honey bees, composting, vermiculture, soil nutrition, among other effective farming practices.
 Goals and objectives must be clearly stated and measurable, and the project must directly involve their students.